drupal-graphql/graphql/doc/queries/menus.md

 # Querying menus

-Another common use case you will run need is to query a menu, this is particularly useful for use cases where you will want to control or add items via the backend in the drupal admin interface.
+Another common use case you will run need is to query a menu, this is particularly useful for use cases where you will want to control or add items via the backend in the drupal administration interface.

 ## Add the schema declaration